DataDog/the-monitor/varnish/how_to_monitor_varnish.md

-# How to monitor Varnish
+# Top Varnish performance metrics

 *This post is part 1 of a 3-part series on Varnish monitoring.
 [Part 2](https://www.datadoghq.com/blog/how-to-collect-varnish-metrics/) is about collecting Varnish metrics, and [Part 3](https://www.datadoghq.com/blog/monitor-varnish-using-datadog/) is for readers who use both Datadog and Varnish.*